 - allow more time and distance to overtake and avoid ‘cutting off’ the vehicle you are overtaking when returning to the left lane

-- get someone to watch the rear of the trailer when you reverse—reversing is difficult and takes practice
+- fit a reversing camera or get someone to watch the rear of the trailer when you reverse—reversing is difficult and takes practice

 - not hold up traffic—pull off the road where it is safe to do so, and where it won’t create a build-up of traffic unable to overtake

 - be aware that your vehicle and trailer will have a tendency to sway when a heavy vehicle overtakes you.

 There are many trailer types and sizes that perform different tasks.